matplotlib/matplotlib/doc/users/explain/fonts.rst

 Internally this is implemented by setting The "font family" on `.FontProperties` objects to a list of font families.
-Using a (currently) private API extract a list of paths to all of the fonts found and then construct a single `.ft2font.FT2Font` object that is aware of all of the fonts.
+A (currently) private API extracts a list of paths to all of the fonts found and then constructs a single `.ft2font.FT2Font` object that is aware of all of the fonts.
 Each glyph of the string is rendered using the first font in the list that contains that glyph.